 The school is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Graduates of the program are eligible to take the American Registry of Radiologic Technologist national certification examination.

 Our graduates' pass rate is consistently one of the highest in the country — 100% pass rate for the past 5 years with scores above the national average.
-Job placement rate, over the past 5 years is 97%.
-Many students continue on to college and receive anywhere from 30-60 credits for their time invested in our program.
+Job placement rate, over the past 5 years is 100%.

 As a radiologic technologist, you have a wealth of career opportunities available to you.
 Hospitals, health care facilities, physicans’ offices, mobile imaging companies, industrial plants, research centers and government agencies are all in search of skilled radiologic technologists.
 Radiography is the art and science of producing medical images of the human body's tissues, organs, bones and vessels.
 These images are recorded on film, displayed on a video monitor, or even captured on photographic film or videotape.